Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 \subsection{CLUSTERING}

 In this section, we examine how confinement manifests itself in the high-density configurations.
 As demonstrated below, the color-magnetic interaction is pivotal to this behavior.
 The following cluster analysis is based on an operational criterion: if one quark lies within a distance $d_{\rm cluster}$ of another quark, the two are assigned to the same cluster.
 In this work we adopt $d_{\rm cluster}=0.15$ fm as the clustering threshold.
+For $N_{\rm cl}=6$, the physically relevant distinction is between a dibaryon-like molecular configuration and a compact sexaquark-like multiquark state, and the corresponding characteristic size scale is approximately $1~\mathrm{fm}$.
+Since the effective widths of the interaction kernels are also approximately $1~\mathrm{fm}$, our choice of $d_{\rm cluster}$ is intended to tag only configurations in which the quarks nearly share a common spatial center, rather than two more weakly associated baryonic clusters.
+To gauge the sensitivity to this choice, Appendix C compares the cases with and without the color-magnetic interaction for $d_{\rm cluster}=0.10$ and $0.20$ fm.

 Fig.~\ref{fig:clst_cmag} presents the distribution of cluster sizes $N_{\rm cl}$ (the number of quarks per cluster) as a histogram, plotted with quark number fraction $F_{\rm cl}$.
 Note that this distribution depends quantitatively on the adopted distance threshold, so we use it mainly to identify qualitative trends rather than to assign unique hadron species.
 The plot simply records, for each quark, which cluster it belongs to; it is not normalized by cluster size.
 Consequently, a baryon with $N_{\rm cl}=3$ and an exotic hadron with $N_{\rm cl}=15$ contribute differently: the latter yields a fraction $F_{\rm cl}$ five times larger.
 Here, the density dependence is shown up to $0.92~\mathrm{fm}^{-3}$, which is close to the maximum density reached in any of our cases.

 Panel (a) corresponds to the best-performing sampled case, $g_{qK^*}/g_{q\omega}=0.40$, and shows that the clusters increase in size with increasing density while continuing to satisfy $N_{\rm cl}=3n$ ($n\in\mathbb{N}$) under the adopted criterion.
-This result suggests that isolated quark-like configurations, i.e., $N_{\rm cl}=1$, do not appear even at high density under this criterion; instead, multi-quark clusters with $N_{\rm cl}$ up to 15 do appear.
+This result suggests that isolated quarklike configurations, i.e., $N_{\rm cl}=1$, do not appear even at high density under this criterion; instead, multiquark clusters with $N_{\rm cl}$ up to 15 do appear.
 To investigate the physical origin of this behavior, we analyze panels (b), (c), and (d).